Functional Nasal Surgery

 You might have a nasal endoscopy performed to help ensure that you don’t have any other issue that could be contributing to your nasal obstruction.
 In addition, some insurance companies may require that this procedure be performed to approve payment of your surgery.
 You will have photographs of your nose taken, which is also often required by different insurance companies.

 Follow up after rhinoplasty is important and you will be seeing Dr. Ward frequently following the procedure.
 This is to help ensure that you are healing properly and that you are happy with your results.
-We are committed to making sure you heal properly and that you are happy with the result.
-If you are not happy, we WANT TO KNOW!
+If you are not happy, we want to know!
 It can take 18 months before you are fully healed and we will monitor you carefully during this period to ensure proper healing.

 Prior to the procedure, you will have a pre-operative history and physical exam performed to ensure that there are no health concerns prior to your procedure.
 You will be given instructions on what to do before, during, and after the day of surgery and you will be given prescriptions for medications that you will need to take after the procedure.